ljmxjh/ljmxjh.github.io/index.md

 ***Some places that I want to visit:***
 1. Italy
    - Milan
-   - Venessia
+   - Venice
 2. Germany
 3. Grace

 \
 ***Where is Venice?***
->Venice is a city in northeastern Italy and the capital of the Veneto region\
+>Venice is a city in northeastern Italy and the capital of the Veneto region
+\
+More information can be found [here] (https://en.wikipedia.org/wiki/Venice)